verticonaut/blacksheep/README.md

 ### Actions

-Core if blacksheep is the Blacksheep::Action.
-It provides basic fuctionality to handle rest API actions - but can handle other actions as well.
-The core methods of Actions are:
+Core of blacksheep is the `Blacksheep::Action`.
+It provides basic functionality to handle rest API actions - but can handle other actions as well.
+The core methods of actions are:

-  * #perform, and…
+  * #perform with a block that implements the action
-  * #call
+  * #call on an action instance for processing and a potential block for result matching (see dcorators below).

 `#perform` takes a block that is executed with the params passed. #perform has the following api:
   `#perform(params, current_user: (default to nil), **options)`

-`#call` can be used when a Blacksheep::Action is sublassed as an action processing its opertation in a call method with the same signature of `#perform`
+`#call` can be used when a Blacksheep::Action is sublassed as an action processing its opertation in a call method with the same signature of `#perform`.
+When using the `ResultMatcher` decorator a block can be used for result matching.

 ```ruby